magnesj/ResInsight/docs/Completions.md

     /

-For export with WPIMULT factors, the main bore diameter and direction are given in the export for cells which have both main bore and lateral contribuitons, while diamater and main direction of the first lateral is used for cells with no main bore contribuiton.
+For export with WPIMULT factors, the main bore diameter and direction are given in the export for cells which have both main bore and lateral contributions, while diameter and main direction of the first lateral is used for cells with no main bore contribution.
 Other parameters exported as part of COMPDAT are set to default.

 The *WPIMULT* parameters are calculated, as for the perforation intervals, by ResInsight calculating both the transmissibility of the completion as described above, and in addition calculating the transmissibility based on the information exported in the COMPDAT keyword.
 The ratio between these two numbers is then exported as the *WPIMUT* keyword.